-Retirement Age: Experience-based table of rates that are specific to the type of eligibility condition; last updated for the 2020 valuation pursuant to an experience study of the period 2017 to
+Retirement Age: Experience-based table of rates that are specific to the type of eligibility condition; last updated for the 2020 valuation pursuant to an experience study of the period 2017 to mortality improvements projected using scale MP-2020.

-Mortality: For non-disabled retirees, the Pub-2010, Amount-Weighted, below-median income,
+Mortality: For non-disabled retirees, the Pub-2010, Amount-Weighted, below-median income, mortality improvements projected using scale MP-2020.